Mathnawi: Turkish mesnevi

 Turkish mesnevi developed during the 8th to 14th centuries.
-Persian masnavi influenced Turkish authors as many Turkish mesnevi were, at first, creative translations and adaptations of Persian masnavi.
+Persian masnavi influenced Turkish authors, as many Turkish mesnevis were, at first, creative translations and adaptations of Persian masnavi.
 The oldest known Turkish mesnevi is a didactic poem called Kutadgu Bilig.

-Turkish mesnevi are strongly driven by their plot, and are usually categorized into three genres: mutakarib (heroic), ramal (religio-didactic), and hazaj (romantic).
+Turkish mesnevi are strongly driven by their plot, and are usually categorized into three genres: mutaqarib (heroic), ramal (religio-didactic), and hazaj (romantic).
 Some mesnevi were written with an understanding that the audience would appreciate the importance of the subject of the poem, but some were also written purely for entertainment purposes.

 Mesnevi remained prominent in Turkish literature until the end of the Ottoman Empire, when it began to transform into more conversational and rhetorical literature.
-Few Turkish mesnevi have been translated into another modern language.
+Few Turkish mesnevis have been translated into other modern languages.

 Urdu masnawi

 Urdu masnawi are usually divided into three categories: early, middle, and late.

 Early Urdu masnawi began during the 11th to 17th centuries.
 In the beginning of this period, many masnawi were religious in nature, but then grew to include romantic, heroic, and even secular stories.
-Early Urdu masnawi were influenced by Dakkani literature, as well as Persian masnavi.
+Early Urdu masnawi were influenced by Dakhini literature, as well as Persian masnavi.
 Because of this influence, many early Urdu masnawi were translations of Persian masnavi, although there are some original early Urdu masnawis.

-Middle Urdu masnawi became prominent during the 12th to 18th centuries, when Urdu literature broke away from the Dakkani tradition.
+Middle Urdu masnawi became prominent during the 12th to 18th centuries, when Urdu literature broke away from the Dakhini tradition.
 During the 12th to 18th centuries, romantic masnawi became very popular.
-Another new convention that appeared in middle Urdu masnawi was authors using their own personal experiences as a subject for their poem.
+Another new convention that appeared in middle Urdu masnawi was authors using their own personal experiences as a subject for their poems.

 Modern Urdu masnawi began during the 13th to 19th centuries, during a time of literary reform.
 Masnawi as a whole became much shorter, and the traditional meters stopped being observed.
 These masnawis deal more with everyday subjects, as well as providing a medium for children's poetry.
-A well-known masnavi-writer in Urdu in recent times was Allama Dr. Syed Ali Imam Zaidi "Gauhar Lucknavi" (great-grandson of Mir Baber Ali Anees).
+A well-known masnawi writer in Urdu in recent times was Allama Dr. Syed Ali Imam Zaidi Gauhar Lakhnavi (great-grandson of Mir Babar Ali Anees).